garethjmsaunders/digital-code-style-guide/css.md

 Elements are delimited with two (2) underscores (__), and modifiers are delimited by two (2) hyphens (--).

-Here we can see that `.person {}` is the Block; it is the sole root of a discrete entity. `.person__head {}` is an Element; it is a smaller part of the .person {} Block.
-Finally, `.person--tall {} is a Modifier; it is a specific variant of the .person {} Block.
+Here we can see that `.person {}` is the block; it is the sole root of a discrete entity. `.person__head {}` is an element; it is a smaller part of the .person {} block.
+Finally, `.person--tall {} is a modifier; it is a specific variant of the .person {} block.

 ### Starting context

-Your Block context starts at the most logical, self-contained, discrete location.
+Your block context starts at the most logical, self-contained, discrete location.
 To continue with our person-based analogy, we'd not have a class like `.room__person {}`, as the room is another, much higher context.
-We'd probably have separate Blocks, like so:
+We'd probably have separate blocks, like so:

 ```
 .room {}